nelsonaloysio/networkx-temporal/docs/source/index.rst

    TemporalDiGraph (t=4) with 12 nodes and 8 edges

-The number of snapshots to create may be specified with the ``bins`` parameter:
+The ``attr`` parameter optionally defines the attribute name to use for slicing the temporal graph, while the number of snapshots to be created may likewise be specified with the ``bins`` parameter:

 .. code-block:: python